argoproj-labs/argocd-autopilot/docs/commands/argocd-autopilot_project_create.md

       --cluster-endpoint string            Cluster endpoint to use.
 Can be one of the following: 'kubeconfig', 'kube-public', or 'internal'.
       --cluster-resources                  Indicates if cluster level resources should be managed.
 The setting is used only if list of managed namespaces is not empty.
+      --config string                      Path to Argo CD config (default "/home/user/.config/argocd/config") --controller-name string             Name of the Argo CD Application controller; set this or the ARGOCD_APPLICATION_CONTROLLER_NAME environment variable when the controller's name label differs from the default, for example when installing via the Helm chart (default "argocd-application-controller")
-      --config string                      Path to Argo CD config (default "/home/user/.config/argocd/config") --core                               If set to true then CLI talks directly to Kubernetes instead of talking to Argo CD API server
+      --core                               If set to true then CLI talks directly to Kubernetes instead of talking to Argo CD API server
       --dest-kube-context string           The default destination kubernetes context for applications in this project (will be ignored if --dest-kube-server is supplied)
       --dest-server string                 The default destination kubernetes server for applications in this project